freeCodeCamp/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

 ## Using MailHog

 Open a new browser tab or window and navigate to [http://localhost:8025](http://localhost:8025) to open your MailHog inbox when the MailHog installation has completed and MailHog is running.
-The inbox will appear similar to the screen shot below.
+The inbox will appear similar to the screenshot below.

 ![MailHog Screenshot 1](images/mailhog/1.jpg)